-Tune Plesk to Meet PCI DSS on Windows
+(Plesk for Windows) Tune Plesk to Meet PCI DSS

-This section describes the steps that you should perform if you want to secure your server and achieve compliance with PCI DSS on a Microsoft Windows-based server.
+In this topic, you will learn how to secure your server and achieve compliance with PCI DSS on a Microsoft Windows-based server.

 Warning: We highly recommend that you configure the Windows firewall in the server operating system to block all remote procedure calls (RPC) and communications to the Windows Management Instrumentation (WMI) services.